safa-howaid/FilmGeek/README.md

 # Breakdown of Project files:
 - **data folder**
+    - A models folder that holds the files that define 5 different resources (users, people, movies, reviews, and notification) and the methods that can be used with them
     - A movie data folder that holds the 4 supplied movie data files
     - A data initilization script that populates the database with all the movies and people.
 It also adds 2 sample users and sample reviews for all movies.
-    - A models folder that holds the files that define 5 different resources (users, people, movies, reviews, and notification) and the methods that be used with them

 - **routers folder**
-    - 4 resources-specific routers that define the requests/responses for the methods of theses resources
+    - 4 resource-specific routers that define the requests/responses for the methods of theses resources

 - **views folder**
     - Contains all files pertaining to the front-end of the site, it includes: